wp-plugins/simple-ads-manager/readme.txt

 = 1.0.33 =
 * Ads Blocks object is added.
 * Ads Blocks widget is added.
-* Custom Types supporting are added.
+* Custom Types supporting is added.
 * Limitations by tags are added.
 * Some improvements are added.
 * Some fixes are made.